Master of Technology, 2002

 Owner & CEO,

-Mr. Hopkins graduated GSU in 1978 and began his career as a instrumentation and control systems engineer.
+Mr. Hopkins graduated Georgia Southern University in 1978 and began his career as a instrumentation and control systems engineer.
 He transitioned to project management and ultimately sales and marketing management during his successful career representing Fortune 100 companies.

 Mr. Hopkins struck out on his own in 1994, founding M/R Systems, a complete turn key systems integrator located in Norcross, GA.
 M/R Systems is today a $10M company, and has become the premier Instrumentation and Control Systems Integrator in the municipal water and wastewater industry, servicing clients in Georgia, South Carolina, North Carolina, Tennessee, Alabama and Kentucky.